The Riddle of the Sphinx (Inside No. 9): Production

 "The Riddle of the Sphinx" was characterised by Pemberton as a thriller in the style of Anthony Shaffer's 1970 play Sleuth, while Shearsmith identified the episode as particularly theatrical, in the style of Sleuth and Ira Levin's 1978 play Deathtrap.
 BBC executives, according to Shearsmith, saw the episode as a cross between Sleuth and Willy Russell's 1980 play Educating Rita that read as if it had been authored by psychopaths.
 The executive producer Jon Plowman suggested that the first half of the episode plays out like a radio play.
 The word-play and tea-drinking in this part of the episode are, in the writers' opinion, very English; the episode then changes character.
 Civilisation is "stripped away", resulting in the episode having the elements of a Greek tragedy.
 A further inspiration was the 1989 film The Cook, the Thief, His Wife & Her Lover; at the end of the episode, Squires faces a situation that mirrors one faced by Michael Gambon's Albert Spica.

 An initial idea for the plot saw only two characters, but a third, for the writers, introduced a compelling dynamic; keeping the cast small also served to keep production costs relatively low.
 The episode stars Roach as Nina, Pemberton as Professor Nigel Squires—whose name is a reference to the crossword setter Roger Squires—and Shearsmith as Dr Jacob Tyler.
 Roach and Shearsmith had previously collaborated on the television programme Hunderby.
-Roach said in an interview before the episode's airing that she is drawn to darker scripts; she said that she loves Inside No. 9, describing the episodes as "very gruesome, psychological thrillers, [which] always have great twists".
+Roach said in an interview before the episode's airing that she is drawn to darker scripts; she said that she loved Inside No. 9, describing the episodes as "very gruesome, psychological thrillers, [which] always have great twists".
 She described Nina as highly naive.
 Two doubles were used in the episode in place of Roach.
 One was used in the exterior shot at the start of the episode; a second was a "bottom double" seen towards the episode's close.

 Shearsmith identified "The Riddle of the Sphinx" as one of his two favourite episodes of the series, along with "The Devil of Christmas".
 For the writers, the episode was not comedic, and they expressed awareness of the differences between episodes of Inside No. 9 like "The Riddle of the Sphinx" and the expectations of viewers for television comedies.
 The pair acknowledged the particular complexity of the plot, with Pemberton saying "If you missed two sentences in a row, you'd be like 'what?'
 Even I was thinking how are people following this?
 It's insane."